 The purpose of the Group's long-term equity incentive compensation program has been to align executive compensation with stockholder interests, to create incentives for executive recruiting and retention, to encourage long-term performance by the Group's executive officers, and to promote stock ownership and therefore alignment with shareholder interests.
-As with base salaries, the Committee reviews the competitive range of long-term equity compensation and total direct compensation (long-term equity compensation plus base salary and annual bonus) for similar positions within the competitive data in making decisions regarding long-term equity compensation awards for 2010.
-However, the Committee also believes that, in the interest of fostering the Group's one-team approach, the annual equity incentive awards granted to each of the Group's executive officers (other than the CEO) would be the same for each.
+As with base salaries, the Committee reviews the competitive range of long-term equity compensation and total direct compensation (long-term equity compensation plus base salary and annual bonus) for similar positions within the competitive data in making decisions regarding long-term equity compensation awards for 2011.
+However, the Committee also believes that, in the interest of fostering the Group's One-Team approach, the annual equity incentive awards granted to each of the Group's executive officers (other than the CEO) should be the same for each.
 The Committee recommended awarding the CEO a greater value of equity awards than the other executive officers because of his substantially greater level of responsibility and ability to influence the Group's operational results.
-In addition, for both the CEO and the other executives, the grant values for 2010 were increased over the grant values for 2009 as a result of the Committee's review of the competitive data and its desire to bring long-term equity incentive compensation values within the competitive range for similar positions.
+In addition, for both the CEO and the other executives, the grant values for 2010 as a result of the Committee's review of the competitive data and its desire to bring long-term equity incentive compensation values within the competitive range for similar positions.